MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-3.md

 The next issue in this code is that our component is too concerned with making HTTP request, for exp it knows about the requests methods, endpoint(which is repeated in many places) and the **AbortController** which is only about HTTP.

-Our component is like a chef, which is also responsible for shopping the ingrediants, he should not concider with shopping, they should only focus on theire primary responsibilty.
+Our component is like a chef, which is also responsible for shopping the ingrediants, he should not consider with shopping, they should only focus on theire primary responsibilty.

 Our component also should focus only about his primary responsability, which is returning markeup and handling user interaction at a high level. so in order to improve this code, we should extract all the logic around making HTTP requests, into a seperate service, this allow us to seperate concers and make our code more modular and reusable, potentially we can reuse this service in other components.

 **First**, in the services folder we add a new file called **user-service.ts**, inside this we create a class with all the functionalities we need.
-Check the code below
+Check the code below:

 ```tsx
 // user-service.ts